 09 of 12

 You can print a wide range of miniatures using a printer and fold and glue them into three-dimensional models.
-This list has everything from free wallpapers and photo backdrops to go behind windows, to fabric designs, flag drape bunting, paper plates, photo cakes, kitchen containers, and a popcorn machine.
+You can utilize everything from free wallpapers and photo backdrops to go behind windows, to fabric designs, flag drape bunting, paper plates, photo cakes, kitchen containers, and a popcorn machine.
 To print the miniatures, you need to determine which scale you need and whether you should print the miniatures out on regular paper or lightweight card or photo paper.

 10 of 12

-Animals can add life to a model scene.
-This list gives you instructions for small stuffed bears and a hippopotamus, needle felted sheep, dogs, and raccoons, and birds, fish and animals modeled from air dry or polymer clay.
+Miniature animals can add life to a model scene.
+Get creative and create everything from small stuffed bears and a hippopotamus, needle felted sheep, dogs, and raccoons, and birds, and fish and animals modeled from air dry or polymer clay.
+The possibilities are endless!

 11 of 12

 Lots of details can be added to your diorama by 'landscaping' it with simple plants.
-The plants on this list (more than 30) are made mainly from paper and wire.
+You can craft a variety of miniature plants from paper and wire.

 12 of 12